Planning and Learning Using Adaptive Entropy Tree Search: Conclusions

-In this work, we have presented Adaptive Entropy Tree Search: a method combining several improvements to maximum entropy Monte Carlo planning, including temperature adaptation.
-In the planning-learning setting, ANTS delivers superior performance and stability compared to the state-of-the-art PUCT.
+In this work, we have presented Adaptive Entropy Tree Search: the first maximum entropy MCTS method competitive in the online learning setting.
+It delivers superior performance compared to the prior MaxEnt MCTS algorithms MENTS and TENTS, and outperforms the state-of-the-art PUCT.
 Moreover, ANTS is on par with PUCT when used as a standalone planner, with pretrained neural networks.
 Importantly, ANTS considerably improves upon the related MENTS and TENTS algorithms in both aspects.
-We have demonstrated that the entropy reparameterization introduced by ANTS leads to increased robustness to hyperparameter settings.
-We have analyzed the components of ANTS in a comprehensive ablation study and provided theoretical motivation for temperature adaptation in maximum entropy planning.
-We believe that a promising direction for future research is further analysis of maximum entropy approaches in planning-learning loops.
+We have also demonstrated that the entropy reparameterization introduced by ANTS leads to increased robustness to hyperparameter settings.
+This makes ANTS particularly viable in real-world applications, where hyperparameter tuning is expensive.
+Finally, we have verified the design choices in a comprehensive ablation study.

+We believe that a promising direction for future research is further analysis of maximum entropy approaches in combination with online learning.
 The high performance of ANTS in this setting can be attributed to good exploration or exploitation.
-Both can play a role - on the one hand, maximum entropy planning can be seen as an alternative method of exploration to UCT/PUCT; on the other hand, maximum entropy RL approaches are believed to aid in smoothing the optimization landscape of neural networks \citep{entropy-landscape}.
+Both can play a role - on the one hand, maximum entropy planning can be seen as an alternative method of exploration to UCT/PUCT; on the other hand, maximum entropy RL approaches are believed to aid in smoothing the optimization landscape of neural networks \cite{entropy-landscape}.
 We believe that this line of research would serve as a step towards developing practical planning approaches to challenging real-world problems.